godotengine/godot-docs/tutorials/3d/introduction_to_3d.rst

 Lights
 ------

-There is no limitation on the number of lights and types in Godot.
+There is no limitation on the number of lights nor of types of lights in Godot.
 As many as desired can be added (as long as performance allows).
 Shadow maps are, however, limited.
 The more they are used, the less the quality overall.